mttmccb/minimal-mistakes/_posts/2014-12-08-day-one-template.md

 ---
 title: 'Day One: Template'
-categories:
+tags:
 - Short
-tags:
 - Apps
 - Journaling
 - Logging
+---

----Using Launch Centre Pro to log to Day One looks pretty handy.
+Using Launch Centre Pro to log to Day One looks pretty handy.